-At Kruger & Schwartz, we understand the impact garnished wages and bank attachments can have on an individual and their family.
-For most people in these situations, they are already struggling to pay their bills and now what limited financial resources they have are diminished.
-We've helped others in the past, we can help you too.
+At Schwartz Bankruptcy Law Center, we understand the impact garnished wages and bank attachments can have on an individual and their family.
+For most people in these situations, they are already struggling to pay their bills, and now what limited financial resources they have are diminished.
+We’ve helped others in the past, we can help you too.

 How Do You Effectively Fight Wage Garnishment?

-If your wages are already being garnished then you have few options because once your employer has received their notice of the garnishment, they must comply.
+If your wages are already being garnished, then you have few options because once your employer has received the notice of the garnishment, they must comply.

 To secure a wage garnishment, the creditor has to seek a judgment in court.
 The creditor need only make one attempt at notifying you that they are seeking a judgment on your debt.
 If you fail to answer the complaint in writing, they will receive a default judgment and use that as the basis for a garnishment.

 If you are already having trouble making payments on your bills, then you might consider fighting the wage garnishment.
 With the help of a skilled lawyer, you may be able to fight wage garnishment with a bankruptcy petition.

 How Can Bankruptcy Help Fight A Wage Garnishment?